 You might get them in your doctor's office or at a hospital.
 Your doctor will monitor you to make sure the medicine is working.

 Blood clots and stroke prevention: These medications thin your blood to lower your chance of having these conditions.
 These can make you bleed more easily, though, so you might have to cut back on some activities that can lead to injuries.
 The most common are:

 Surgery and Other Procedures

 If medications don't get your AFib under control, your doctor might recommend one of these:

-Electrical cardioversion : The doctor gives your heart a shock to regulate your heartbeat.
-She’ll use paddles, or she'll stick patches called electrodes to your chest.
+Electrical cardioversion: The doctor gives your heart a shock to regulate your heartbeat.
+They’ll use paddles, or they'll stick patches called electrodes to your chest.

 First, you'll get medicine to make you fall asleep.
 Then, your doctor will put the paddles on your chest, and sometimes your back.
 These will give you a mild electrical shock to get your heart's rhythm back to normal.

 Most people only need one.
 Because you’re sedated, you probably won’t remember being shocked.
 You can usually go home the same day.

 Cardiac Ablation: There are two major options:

 Catheter ablation, also called radiofrequency or pulmonary vein ablation, isn’t surgery, and it’s the less invasive of the two options.
 Your doctor puts a thin, flexible tube into a blood vessel in your leg or neck.
 Then they guide it into your heart.
 When it reaches the area that’s causing the arrhythmia, it sends out electrical signals that destroy those cells.
 The treated tissue helps get your heartbeat regular again.
 There are two main types: